cybersecuricy/liquid-autoescape/README.md

 [![Build Status](https://travis-ci.org/Within3/liquid-autoescape.svg)](https://travis-ci.org/Within3/liquid-autoescape)

 This adds an `{% autoescape %}` block tag to Liquid that causes all variables referenced within it to be escaped for display in an HTML context.
+It also adds the ability to enable global auto-escaping of all variables by default, and provides a set of tools for not escaping variables that are known to be safe.

 ## Requirements